hytechcamps/python/BOOKREADME.md

 <iframe width="100%" height="450px" src="https://www.youtube.com/embed/TpRnlfyHjiA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Self-Paced Work
-Work on the [Challenges](TurtleChallenges.md) after the code-along activity.
+Work on the [Turtle Challenges](TurtleChallenges.md) after the code-along activity.
 Additionally, check out [these examples](TurtleExamples.md) to see more of what is possible with Python and turtle graphics!

 ## Sharing Turtle Projects
 At any point, share your work with the group by following [these instructions](SharingWork.md)!